Akter8/rts-static-scheduler/README.txt

 - [ ] Convert all data types into float.
 - [ ] Adding the aperiodic and sporadic jobs part.
 - [ ] Making the actual execution time as 20%-100% of wcet using pseudo random numbers.
-- [ ] Modularise entire code base so that the driver function has at max 20 lines of code.
+- [X] Modularise entire code base so that the driver function has at max 20 lines of code.
+- [ ] Make splitPeriodicTask in split.c return the frame size.

 # Known bugs
 - [X] Malloc and realloc throw errors in calculateSchedule.c